Zephruz/citadelshock/README.md

 You will be tasked to protect your teams generator.
 This may seem like a simple task, but when being bombarded with bombs of all kinds; you may meet your demise.</br>

+### Plans/Future updates
+- More bombs
+- CVars for config (going to be a LOT of them)

 ### Bugs/Support
 If you do happen to find any bugs, please make an issue report.</br>
 We will make an attempt to fix them as soon as possible.</br>